Justin121983/bot-dashboard/README.md

-# Hummingbot Dashboard
+# Dashboard

-Hummingbot Dashboard is an open-source application designed to assist in the creation, backtesting, and optimization of a wide variety of algorithmic trading strategies.
-Once refined, these strategies can be deployed as [Hummingbot](https://github.com/hummingbot/hummingbot) instances in live trading modes, providing a seamless transition from strategy formulation to actual trading execution.
+Dashboard is an open-source application designed to assist in the creation, backtesting, and optimization of a wide variety of algorithmic trading strategies.
+Once refined, these strategies can be deployed as instances in live trading modes, providing a seamless transition from strategy formulation to actual trading execution.

 ## Features